Issaiah Clachar stabbing death leads to 2nd-degree murder charges against 2 men

 They appeared in an Ottawa courtroom via video link around noon Monday and were held until their next appearance Thursday afternoon.

 Two groups of young men between the apartment buildings at 2000 and 2020 Jasmine Cres. had started fighting and it "got out of hand quickly," said Staff.
 Sgt.
 Bruce Pirt of the Ottawa police major crime unit on Sunday.

-Police said Monday they've determined the incident was not a random incident, but Croteau's defence lawyer Mark Ertel said he wasn't aware of any relation between his client and Chachar.
+Police said Monday they've determined the incident was not a random incident, but Croteau's defence lawyer Mark Ertel said he wasn't aware of any relation between his client and Clachar.

-Some of Chachar's fellow students confirmed to the CBC that he was enrolled at Ottawa Technical Secondary School, and that he moved to the city from Cornwall, Ont in Dec.
+Some of Clachar's fellow students confirmed to the CBC that he was enrolled at Ottawa Technical Secondary School, and that he moved to the city from Cornwall, Ont in Dec.
 2014.

 Ertel said Croteau is a high school graduate who was working and trying to get into a post-secondary school in the area.

 "He's an 18-year-old, just barely a man.
 These are obviously very troubling circumstances that he finds himself in," Ertel said.

 "He's upset and nervous… but he has his chin up.
 He's going to face these charges and he's going to defend them."